Home

 τ Herculis (tau Herculis)

-τ Herculis is a variable and double sub-giant star in the constellation of Hercules.
+τ Herculis is a variable and double sub-giant star of spectral class B5 in the constellation of Hercules.

 τ Herculis visual magnitude is 3.89.
-Because of its moderate brightness, τ Herculis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, τ Herculis is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.89